jrjaro18/jrjaro18/README.md

 - 💬 Dare to ask me about the dark arts of **MERN, React Native, and Machine Learning**

-- 🌌 Currently immersed in the void known as [Cardinal](https://github.com/jrjaro18/cardinal)
+- 🌌 Currently immersed in the void known as [Distributed Consensus](https://github.com/jrjaro18/elastic-raft-go)

 - 📫 You can summon me via **rohanjaiswal1500@gmail.com**